Humanities: Musicology

-Musicology as an academic discipline can take a number of different paths, including historical musicology, music literature, ethnomusicology and music theory.
+Musicology as an academic discipline can take several paths, including historical musicology, music literature, ethnomusicology, and music theory.
 Undergraduate music majors generally take courses in all of these areas, while graduate students focus on a particular path.
-In the liberal arts tradition, musicology is also used to broaden skills of non-musicians by teaching skills, including concentration and listening.
+In the liberal arts tradition, musicology is also used to broaden the skills of non-musicians by teaching them skills such as concentration and listening.

 Theatre

 Theatre (or theater) (Greek "theatron", θέατρον) is the branch of the performing arts concerned with acting out stories in front of an audience using combinations of speech, gesture, music, dance, sound and spectacle — indeed any one or more elements of the other performing arts.
 In addition to the standard narrative dialogue style, theatre takes such forms as opera, ballet, mime, kabuki, classical Indian dance, Chinese opera, mummers' plays, and pantomime.

 Dance

 Dance (from Old French dancier, perhaps from Frankish) generally refers to human movement either used as a form of expression or presented in a social, spiritual or performance setting.
 Dance is also used to describe methods of non-verbal communication (see body language) between humans or animals (bee dance, mating dance), and motion in inanimate objects (the leaves danced in the wind).
 Choreography is the process of creating dances, and the people who create choreography are known as choreographers.
 Choreographers use movement, music, and other elements to create expressive and artistic dances.
 They may work alone or with other artists to create new works, and their work can be presented in a variety of settings, from small dance studios to large theaters.

 Definitions of what constitutes dance are dependent on social, cultural, aesthetic, artistic, and moral constraints and range from functional movement (such as Folk dance) to codified, virtuoso techniques such as ballet.